“a product of such poor quality that it makes me think there should be no more Predator films”

 Prey Review – 2022

 KoK is an impressive looking feature that can stand alongside other recent lookers such as The Last Wish, Wild Robot, and Spider-Verse.
 It’s enjoyable seeing the freedom of animation being leant into, as it allows some interesting visuals and set pieces.
+It’s also a welcome break away from recycling “bigger Predator” as an idea.

 I really enjoyed it!
 Set across three time periods, we meet several new warriors who take very different forms.
 A Viking.
 A Ninja.
 A pilot.
 What’s cool is how they each confront a Predator that matches their time and style.
 We get to see the strength and ingenuity of humans against these hunters.
 We also get more lore!